NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

 ## 2. Function `explainPotentialGPUPlan`

-### Requirement
+### Requirements

 - A Spark 3.x CPU cluster
 - A pair of `rapids-4-spark` and `cudf` jars
-- Need to modify the existing Spark application code
+- Ability to modify the existing Spark application code

 ### How to use